pzhaojohnson/RNA2Drawer/README.md

 # RNA2Drawer

 Easily edit nucleic acid secondary structure drawings and export them as PowerPoint or SVG files.
-All elements of the drawings (e.g. bases, bonds) are exported as PowerPoint or SVG objects, allowing for further manipulation in PowerPoint or any vector graphics editor such as Adobe Illustrator.
+All elements of the drawings (e.g. bases, bonds) are exported as PowerPoint or SVG objects, allowing for further manipulation in PowerPoint or a vector graphics editor such as Adobe Illustrator.

 <img src="ui3.png">